About us

 WHERE WE STARTED

-Liza started her career at a boutique design-build studio in Pennington, New Jersey, before designing for AD-100 interior design firms including Victoria Hagan and Pembrooke & Ives.
+Liza started her career at a boutique design-build studio in Pennington, New Jersey, before designing for AD-100 firms including Victoria Hagan and Pembrooke & Ives.
 Liza received her MFA in Interior Design from Parsons, The New School for Design and her BA in Architecture from Princeton University.

 OUTSIDE OF THE STUDIO